Edward Canby: Final assignment and death

 On April 11, 1873, after months of false starts and aborted meetings, Canby went to another parley, unarmed and with some hope of final resolution.
 Judge Elijah Steele of Yreka, California wrote later that when he warned Canby that the Modoc were volatile and he was at risk, Canby replied, "I believe you are right, Mr. Steele, and I shall regard your advice, but it would not be very well for the general in command to be afraid to go where the peace commissioners would venture."
 The peace talks were held midway between the army encampment and Captain Jack's stronghold near Tule Lake.
 It was discovered later that two members of Canby's party brought concealed weapons and Modoc warriors were also armed.

 According to Jeff C. Riddle, the Modoc son of the US interpreter and the author of Indian History of the Modoc War (1914), the Modoc had plotted before the meeting to kill Canby and the other commissioners, as they believed peace was not possible.
 They were determined to "fight until we die."
 (He was the son of Winema and Frank Riddle.)
 Captain Jack had been reluctant to agree to the killings, believing it "coward's work", but was pressured by other warriors to agree.
 He insisted on being given another chance to ask Canby to "give us a home in our country."
 When Canby said he did not have the authority to make such a promise, Captain Jack attacked the general.
 With Ellen's Man, one of his lieutenants, he shot Canby twice in the head and cut his throat.
 The Modoc also killed Reverend Eleazar Thomas, a peace commissioner, and wounded others in the party.
-Canby was the only general to be killed during the Indian Wars.